 Under certain conditions, vinyl liners can develop "pressure cracks".
-This is believed to be the major type of deterioration that occurs to vinyl liners in storage.
 More recent investigation of this phenomenon has revealed that it is a two-phase process.

 Phase I

 During Phase I, a heavy crease develops on the inside of a double or triple fold.
 The severity of the crease depends on several factors: length of time folded, amount of pressure on the fold, and temperature.
 High temperatures during storage can soften the vinyl, leading to a greater amount of material displacement in the crease areas.